 - Adapt to variance, hit distances, lighting, basically everything you can.

 - Temporally accumulate as much as you can.

 - Convert your signal to spherical harmonics and denoise it.
-It allows to reconstruct normal map details
+It allows you to reconstruct normal map details.

 What are the unique challenges a team may face that chooses to add ray tracing to a custom engine?

 I am hard pressed to call much of the experience of transitioning “unique” because all of it is reminiscent of when engines moved over to physically based lighting.
-The unique experience of the implementation will be more along the lines of engine-specific concerns such as;
+The unique experience of the implementation will be more along the lines of engine-specific concerns:

 - Where to put it in the pipeline?